25E-NBOMe

-25E-NBOMe (2C-E-NBOMe, NBOMe-2C-E) is a derivative of the phenethylamine 2C-E. It acts in a similar manner to related compounds such as 25I-NBOMe, which are potent agonists at the 5HT2A receptor.
+25E-NBOMe, also known as 2C-E-NBOMe or NBOMe-2C-E, is a derivative of the phenethylamine 2C-E. It acts in a similar manner to related compounds such as 25I-NBOMe, which are potent agonists at the 5-HT2A receptor.
 25E-NBOMe has been sold as a drug and produces similar effects in humans to related compounds such as 25I-NBOMe and 25C-NBOMe.